How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 What Does A Well-Designed Email Look Like?

 Fenwick gave the average newsletter a score of 1.83 out of three — just below average; newsletters in their top ten percent achieved a 2.6.
 They granted only 20 percent of the companies high marks.
-The top email newsletters were simple, visually appealing, and kept readers’ attention throughout.
-“The lowest scoring email newsletters were cluttered, poorly formatted, and featured several different nested headers, many columns, and a disorienting amount of text.

 ADA Guidelines for People With Disabilities

-An overlooked part of newsletter design is compliance with accessibility standards such as the Americans with Disabilities Act of 1990 (ADA) and the European Union Accessibility Directive.
+An overlooked part of newsletter design is compliance with accessibility standards like the Americans with Disabilities Act of 1990 (ADA) and the European Union Accessibility Directive.
 The ADA requires certain businesses to accommodate people with disabilities.
 Web content for them should be accessible for navigation by voice, screen readers, or other assistive technologies.
-The ADA guidelines apply to businesses that run 20 or more weeks yearly with at least 15 full-time employees or those that provide public accommodation, such as inns and restaurants.

 Often, people believe websites must be ADA compliant — they can be subject to fines if they aren’t — but newsletters and emails aren’t often discussed.
 The ADA guidelines aren’t specific, so much of them are based on Web Content Accessibility Guidelines.
 The ADA legal requirements for an email include: